JiHong88/suneditor/README.md

 // Called before the editor's default event action.
 // If it returns false, it stops without executing the rest of the action.
 /**
+ * e: Event object
- * cleanData : HTML string modified for editor format
+ * cleanData: HTML string modified for editor format
- * maxCharCount : maxChartCount option (true if max character is exceeded)
+ * maxCharCount: maxChartCount option (true if max character is exceeded)
  * core: Core object
  */
 editor.onPaste = function (e, cleanData, maxCharCount, core) { console.log('onPaste', e) }

+// Drop event.
+// Called before the editor's default event action.
+// If it returns false, it stops without executing the rest of the action.
+/**
+ * e: Event object
+ * dataTransfer: e.dataTransfer
+ * core: Core object
+ */
+editor.onDrop = function (e, core) { console.log('onDrop', e) }

 // Called before the image is uploaded
 // If false is returned, no image upload is performed.